Boosting Natural Fertility Brisbane:

 - The Pill over-rides the body’s own hormonal control systems.
 When you stop taking the Pill, your body has to adjust back to regulating your hormones itself.
 For some women this will happen quickly and easily, however for others it may take some time for the correct hormonal cycles to re-establish.
 A ‘time to pregnancy’ study in 2004 found that women coming off the pill took 2-3 times longer to conceive than to those who were not previously taking it.
-It is best to allow at least 6 months of natural fertility treatment after taking the pill to optimise your body for conception, and to ensure that the your body has everything it needs to be able to pass on to the baby.
-This will help maximise the health of your baby and also reduce the risk of a miscarriage.
+We believe that it is best to allow at least 6 months of natural fertility treatment after taking the pill to optimise your body for conception, and to ensure that the your body has everything it needs to be able to pass on to the baby.

-- In acupuncture, it is believed that the Pill worsens the circulation to the ovaries and the uterus, so that there is less nutrition getting to these organs.
-Improving the blood flow to the reproductive organs is believed to be one of the primary reasons why acupuncture is so effective at improving fertility .
+- In acupuncture, it is believed that the Pill decreases circulation to the ovaries and the uterus, so that there is less nutrition getting to these organs.

 - A medical study in 2005 found that when partners who smell differently to each other have children, their babies have a wider range of immunity that if their parents smelt the same or similar.
 They discovered that women in their most fertile phase of their cycle are most sensitive to smell (especially that of male sweat), just as pregnant women have increased sensitivity to food and odours.
 So fertile women are more attracted to males that will help produce children with a better immune system.
 However, the study also found that, because the Pill reverses the usual smell-immune system signals, women who have been on the pill will choose to reproduce with a male that has a similar immune system, and will have increased difficulty falling pregnant.
 And when they do fall pregnant, the child may be born with a lessened immune system.